Visit Napa Valley, the county’s tourism agency, announced March 18 that longtime president and CEO Clay Gregory will retire, effective May 1.

-Gregory’s extensive career in Napa Valley began in 1989, when he joined Robert Mondavi Winery, where he served for 14 years as general manager.
-He went on to work for more than five years as president at Jackson Family Wines before joining Visit Napa Valley in July 2009.
+“Clay has been instrumental in the creation of the current funding structure and ongoing maturation of Visit Napa Valley over the past 10 years,” Shindle said.
+Gregory’s career in Napa Valley began in 1989, when he joined Robert Mondavi Winery, where he served for 14 years as general manager.
+He went on to work for more than five years as president at Jackson Family Wines before joining Visit Napa Valley in the summer of 2009.